rafaefarrukh/eX/README.md

 1. Ensure you have R, R Studio and the pacakges
 2. Download this repo
 3. Open EmpowerX.Rproj
+4. Open a .Rmd file
-4. Render the document by clicking the "Run Document" button or by using the shortcut keys "Ctrl + Shift + K"
+5. Render the document by clicking the "Run Document" button or by using the shortcut keys "Ctrl + Shift + K"

 <H2> Data Files </H2>